rtoal/ael-ohm/README.md

 ## Running

-The compiler is written in modern Python.
-You will need version 3.8 or above.
+The compiler is written in modern JavaScript.

 Because this application was written as a tutorial, the compiler exposes what each phase does, as well as providing multiple translations: